Home/Blog/Lifestyle/Food & Nutrition/20 Immune-Supporting Foods for Your Immune System

 Frequently Asked Questions (FAQs)

-What are some fast ways to strengthen your immune system?
+What are some fast ways to support your immune system?

-To quickly boost your immune system, prioritise getting at least 7-8 hours of sleep, eat a balanced diet rich in fruits and vegetables, and stay hydrated.
-Regular exercise and managing stress through activities like meditation can also help.
-Avoid smoking and limit alcohol consumption for optimal immune function.
+To quickly support your immune system, prioritize getting at least 7-8 hours of quality sleep, eating a balanced diet rich in whole foods, and staying well-hydrated.
+Regular moderate exercise and managing stress through activities like meditation can also help.
+For optimal immune function, it’s advised to avoid smoking and limit alcohol consumption.

-Does vitamin C boost the production of white blood cells?
+Does vitamin C support the production of white blood cells?

-Yes, vitamin C boosts the production of white blood cells, including lymphocytes and phagocytes, which help protect the body against infections.
-It also enhances the function and movement of these cells.
-Consuming vitamin C-rich foods like citrus fruits can support this process.
+Yes, Vitamin C plays an essential role in supporting the production and enhancing the function of various white blood cells, such as lymphocytes and phagocytes [2].
+These cells are crucial for protecting the body against infections.
+Consuming vitamin C-rich foods like citrus fruits and bell peppers supports this vital process.

-Which vegetables are beneficial for boosting the immune system?
+Which vegetables are beneficial for supporting the immune system?

-Vegetables like spinach, broccoli, and red bell peppers are excellent for boosting the immune system.
-They are rich in vitamins A, C, and E, as well as antioxidants and fibre, which help strengthen the body’s defences.
-Including these in your diet can support overall immune health.
+Vegetables like spinach, broccoli, and red bell peppers are excellent for supporting the immune system.
+They are rich in micronutrients like Vitamins A, C, and E, as well as antioxidants and fiber, which help fortify the body’s defenses.

 What foods can quickly enhance immunity?